-GDA 204 Editing Level I: Introduction to Editing -3 c/h This course provides an overview of the basic concepts and techniques of video editing in film production.
-The use of video editing software, such as Adobe Premiere or Final Cut Pro, is taught, and the basics of editing are discussed, such as image sequencing and the use of transitions and effects to create a narrative flow.
-The importance of music and sound effects in video editing is also discussed.
+This course provides an overview of the basic concepts and techniques of video editing in film production.
+It covers the use of video editing software and discusses editing fundamentals such as image sequencing and the use of transitions and effects to create a narrative flow.
+The importance of music and sound effects in video editing is also analyzed.